 I felt so utterly alone.
 Totally and completely.
 I was frightened for my baby’s safety…my safety.
 I didn’t know what to do, and no one was helping me.
 My DOCTORS wouldn’t HELP me.
 How ass backwards does that sound to you?
 The anxiety was stomach-churning, and not in the form of a pregnancy symptom.
 Up until the very last appointment before Max came, that was my constant state of mind: nauseated.

-I was sitting on the patient table, waiting for my OB.
-The nurse already had me stripped from the waist down and checked.
-I was vulnerable, with or without my clothes.
+Then, I was sitting on the patient table, waiting for my OB.
+The nurse already had me stripped from the waist down.
+Though I was vulnerable, with or without my clothes.
 I had been since this all started.
 Just as the nurse was leaving, I was peeking down at the enormity that had become me, right before she popped her head back in, and reminded me Dr. B would be seeing me today.
 My regular OB wouldn’t be coming in.
 The world stopped moving, everything, it all just stopped.
-My last appointment, and I had agreed to scheduling it with someone else?!
-How could this have slipped my mind, and why did I do this in the first place?!
+My last appointment, and I had forgotten it had to be scheduled it with someone else?
+How could that have slipped my mind, and why did I agree to it in the first place?
 Fresh panic wreaked havoc on my nerves.

 But Dr. B walked in, and peace filtered out the panic that was just pummeling through my veins, replacing it with an inviting warmth I’d never experienced, beckoning me to give in to the release.
 I felt at ease, except for that one little stubborn spot of anxiety that stayed pitted in my stomach.
 God answered my prayer.
 He sent me an angel.
 Dr. B walked me through every possibility of every option I had.
 He was patient and kind, and finally, when he saw that I still could not make the decision, he leaned in and said, “Lauren, if you were my wife, and if that was my baby, I would not hesitate to say this: Do the c-section.”